-Veronica Park - Junior Literary Agent / Marketing Consultant
+Veronica Park - Literary Agent / Marketing Consultant

-Veronica Park is an agent, author, journalist and marketing consultant with more than seven years of experience writing and editing for publication.
+Veronica Park is an agent, author, journalist and marketing consultant with more than ten years of experience writing and editing for publication.

-YA/NA (anything with a unique voice, but especially Contemporary), Adult (Commercial, Romance, and Romantic Suspense) and Non-Fiction that is funny and/or centered upon current events and controversial issues.
+Young Adult (particularly nonfiction at the moment), Adult (particularly Romance in all sub-genres) and Non-Fiction that is funny and/or centered upon current events and controversial issues.
 (Because real life is funny...and full of issues.)
 V not actively acquiring MG at this time.

 Books V recommends for getting your manuscript submission ready:

 Please DO NOT query Veronica via her personal agency email unless specifically requested to do so.
 (Unsolicited queries sent by email will be deleted without response.)
 Thank you in advance for being professional, and following submission rules!

 These days you can easily find V using Google, because she has written freelance articles all over the web, in addition to working in many professional capacities in the television, publishing and marketing industries.
 You can also browse for more detailed/current tastes by searching "MSWL" on her Twitter profile.